Jenny Lind (film)

-Jenny Lind is a 1932 American Pre-Code musical film directed by Arthur Robison and starring Grace Moore, André Luguet and André Berley.
+Jenny Lind is a 1932 American pre-Code musical film directed by Arthur Robison and starring Grace Moore, André Luguet and André Berley.
 It is a French-language remake of the 1930 film A Lady's Morals, which also starred Moore but had a largely different cast and crew.
 Alternative language versions were common during the early years of sound until dubbing became more widespread.

-The film portrays the career of the nineteenth century Swedish opera singer Jenny Lind.
+The film portrays the career of the 19th century Swedish opera singer Jenny Lind.